-The last projects of the 2004 Capital Program are in process and will add or remodel approximately 84,000 square feet of building space.
-Under construction is the addition and renovation of the Veteran's Center at Glendale Community College.
-Also starting construction is the Cloud Song Center and Indigenous Scholars Institute at Scottsdale Community College that will include instructional and tutoring space, campus meeting rooms, and areas supporting increased enrollment of Native American students and advancing Native American scholarship, in partnership with the Salt River Pima/Maricopa Indian Community.
-The last of the three projects is the complete remodeling of Building C at Phoenix College, now in early design phase, which will update and add physical science and chemistry instructional labs and classrooms.
+The last projects of the 2004 Capital Program are in process and will add or remodel approximately 78,000 square feet of building space.
+Under construction is the Cloud Song Center and Indigenous Scholars Institute at Scottsdale Community College that will include instructional and tutoring space, campus meeting rooms, and areas supporting increased enrollment of Native American students and advancing Native American scholarship, in partnership with the Salt River Pima/Maricopa Indian Community.
+Also, in the early phase of construction is the complete remodeling of Building C at Phoenix College, which will update and add physical science and chemistry instructional labs and classrooms.

-In addition to the construction and remodeling, major improvements have been completed in college safety and security, and large maintenance projects.
+In addition to the construction and remodeling, major improvements have been completed in college safety and security, and large maintenance projects including roofing and paving throughout the District.
 The District continues significant energy and water conservation work across all existing locations, including large photovoltaic solar energy generating installations at four District locations.
 A number of originally discussed locations have been dropped or put on hold due to insufficient space for collectors, inadequate investment payback, or changes in utility rate structure.